AI And Machine Learning in Legal: Tools Every Lawyer Needs to Know

-In fact, investment in LegalTech skyrocketed to $1 billion last year - and much of this funding was injected into AI and machine learning platforms.
+In fact, investment in LegalTech skyrocketed to $1 billion in 2018 - and much of this funding was injected into AI and machine learning platforms.

 AI and machine learning in the legal sector are definitely making a mark on the industry, augmenting the way legal professionals carry out their daily tasks and giving them more time to focus on what matters most: providing outstanding legal services to clients.

 But with AI and machine learning innovation moving at rapid speed, it can be difficult to keep up.
 That’s why we’ve put together this collection of AI and machine learning tools and platforms that every legal professional needs to know about.